nilesh0509/Python_Development/Task-1/README.md

 # 🧮 Simple CLI Calculator

-A clean and beginner-friendly **Command-Line Calculator** written in Python.
+A clean and beginner-friendly **CLI Calculator** written in Python.

 ---

 ## 📜 **Project Purpose**
-This project demonstrates how to build an interactive **command-line calculator** in Python.
+This project demonstrates how to build an interactive **CLI Calculator** in Python.
 It supports:
 - Addition
 - Subtraction